st3v3nmw/obsidian-spaced-repetition/README.md

 #### Review Settings

 Available settings are:
-- Choosing whether to open a note by random or the most important note
+- Choosing whether to open a note at random or the most important note
 - Choosing whether to open the next note automatically after reviewing another

 ### Ignoring some notes

-To exclude some notes from the scheduling process, click the `Review: Ignore file` option on the file menu:
+To exclude some notes from the scheduling & review process, click the `Review: Ignore file` option on the file menu:

 ![Exclusion - More Options](assets/more_options.png)

-Alternaticely, add the following frontmatter to the very top of the note:
+Alternatively, add the following frontmatter to the very top of the note:

 ```yaml
 ---